vishnutuchanathe/DotSlash/README.md

 sensors that add no value to the system and by keeping the optical sensor active all the time the environmental balance can be achieved by saving the wild animals from getting harmed.
 The proposed method is also easy to implement and environment friendly.
-It can save human life and property.
-In the future we aim to expand this project by adding more training classes that will help increase the accuracy.
+It can save human life and afarmers property like agricultural, farms lands, cultivation crops etc. In the future we aim to expand this project by adding more training classes that will help increase the accuracy.
 We are also looking to use the captured masked images of elephants detected from the live feed which we are now storing in the logs, to train the model to get better results